-The first step towards forming an LLC or incorporating your business starts with identifying the type of business you want to start or pursue.
-In the state of Delaware, a business license is required and you will need to apply for the same prior to forming an LLC or corporation.
+The first step form an LLC or incorporate your business is to identify the type of business you want to start or pursue.
+In the state of Delaware, a business license is required and you will need to apply for same prior to forming an LLC or corporation.
 The important question is where do you begin and what are the procedures?

 The Need for Delaware State Business License

 Delaware is considered one of the top states in the country that provides a positive and highly lucrative business environment for small and medium enterprises (SMEs).
 This is more so because of several advantages including low franchise tax for all types of small businesses, no Delaware sales tax, Court of Chancery that greatly minimizes cost, time, and risk of any commercial litigation, and a high level of privacy among others.

 In order to set up your company, a business license in Delaware is a must.
 According to the Division of Revenue, State of Delaware, “Any person or entity conducting a trade or business in the State of Delaware is required to obtain a Delaware state business license from the Delaware Division of Revenue.”

 This includes any entity located in the state that conducts business outside Delaware.